 1) TSH IS LOCALIZED AND BIASED

-First I’ll let Dr. Bianco speak, and then I’ll explain it.
+First I’ll let Bianco and team speak about the hypothalamus, and then I’ll explain it.

 To summarize what he explained,

 As bloodstream T4 rises higher in its reference range, most tissues in the body progressively slow down their T4-T3 conversion.

 (The rest of the body’s conversion rate slows down because the abundance of T4 inactivates Deiodinase Type 2 (D2) — an inactivation process called ubiquitination.)

 But meanwhile, the “T4 superconverer” glands — the hypothalamus and pituitary — keep on converting T4 efficiently.